xonq/tutorials/funannotate.md

 mkdir <ORGANISM_CODENAME>/funannotate
 ```

-Now we are ready for gene prediction.
-Create a UTF-8 file with the predict command, save as an `.sh`, and transfer to OSC.
-This command first sources the environment for the container, then tells funannotate to input your masked assembly, a name for the annotation run, transcript evidence, protein evidence, the number of CPU cores you use, the BUSCO species database, and the output folder you made above.
+We are ready for gene prediction.
+Create a UTF-8 file with the predict command
+and save as an `.sh`.
+This command first sources the environment for the
+container, then tells funannotate to input your masked assembly, a name for the
+annotation run, transcript evidence, protein evidence, the number of CPU cores
+you use, the BUSCO database name from step 3, and the output folder you made above.
 It is also important to choose a brief, descriptive codename/name for your species in `<OME>_<RUN#>`:
 ```
 source /fs/project/PAS1046/software/containers/funannotate/source.sh